godspeed20/mui-editable-table/README.md

 ## Install

 npm route coming soon.
-For now, download the index.js file into your project (you'll need the prod dependencies from the package.json).
+For now, download the src/app/index.js file into your project (you'll need the prod dependencies from the package.json).

 ## Usage

 Once imported into your codebase and the main index file is somewhere in your codebase (feel free to rename it to something better like MuiEditableTable.js or similar) you just have to reference it and pass it the relevant fields.
+Take a look at src/app/Demo.js for an example, but more details can be found below.

 First include it
 ```javascript